 Overly large breasts can cause a number of different medical problems, including neck and back pain, skin rashes and irritation, shoulder grooving from bra support straps, breathing problems, and issues with posture.
 In addition, there may be associated psychological issues that affect one’s self-image and self-esteem.
 The breast reduction procedure is designed to alleviate these problems, providing physical relief while improving the aesthetic appearance of the breasts.
 If you are wondering about breast reduction, Hankins & Sohn Plastic Surgery Associates can provide you with a better understanding of the procedure itself, including when to consider breast reduction, the manners in which it is performed, and the type of result that can be expected.
-During your initial complimentary consultation, our board certified plastic surgeons, Dr. Hankins and Dr. Sohn, will discuss your concerns and goals and develop a customized treatment with your needs in mind.
+During your initial complimentary consultation, our top plastic surgeons, Dr. Hankins, Dr. Sohn, and Dr. Rohit, will discuss your concerns and goals and develop a customized treatment with your needs in mind.

 It’s natural to have a lot of questions about breast reduction, and our friendly and knowledgeable team is happy to help.
 Contact our practice today for more information or to schedule a complimentary consultation with one of our plastic surgeons.